Schwinger boson theory of ordered magnets: Magnon poles

+This qualitative distinction between $\rvert G_2 \rangle$ and $\rvert G_3 \rangle$ holds true for any collinear antiferromagnet revealing that the simple condensate $\rvert G_3 \rangle$ provides a more adequate description of the magnetically ordered state because a finite contribution from the fluctuations in the transverse channel is essential to cancel out the single-spinon poles of the SP contribution for $\alpha \neq 0$.

 The spectral weight of the two-spinon continuum vanishes in the $S\rightarrow \infty$ limit and the spectral weight of the DSSF is restricted to the $\delta$-peak associated with the single-pole in the transverse spin channel (magnon modes).
-As for the triangular lattice case~\cite{zhang2019large}, the dispersion and the spectral weight of these magnons is identical to the linear SWT result (see Fig.~\ref{fig:semiclassical}).
-Moreover, this result is independent to the mean-field decoupling of the original spin Hamiltonian, i.e., of the choice of $\alpha$ in Eq.~\eqref{eq:SBlargeN}.
+As for the triangular lattice case~\cite{zhang2019large}, the dispersion and the spectral weight of these magnons become identical to the linear SWT result in that limit (see Fig.~\ref{fig:semiclassical}).
+Moreover, the recovery of the linear SWT result in the large-$S$ limit is independent to the mean-field decoupling of the original spin Hamiltonian, i.e., of the choice of $\alpha$ in Eq.~\eqref{eq:SBlargeN}.